aalfiann/reSlim/readme.md

 1. Import file reSlim User.postman_collection.json in your PostMan.
 2. Then you can do the test by yourself.

+The path to run reSlim is inside folder api.<br> Example for my case is: http://localhost:1337/reSlim/src/api/<br><br>

+In short, It's depend on your server configuration.

 The concept authentication in reSlim
 -----------------